joshlevinson/Sample-WP2Markdown/olh/about-reply-management.md

 - **Challenge Response**

 These reply emails constitute an anti-spam technique (US only) which sends emails only after senders have authenticated (by clicking a link or sending an email with content that cannot be generated automatically).
 This way some companies/providers try to avoid (automatically generated) emails from mass email senders.
-If Â an email inbox server was configured for challenge response, it sends an email to the reply email address of your email; the potential recipient, who wants to receive your emails, does not receive any.
+If  an email inbox server was configured for challenge response, it sends an email to the reply email address of your email; the potential recipient, who wants to receive your emails, does not receive any.

 - **Contact us**